Page Reviewed / Updated - Feb. 2015

-New York State's Assisted Living Program provides for services in licensed assisted living residences throughout the state for individuals who are medically qualified for nursing home care.
+New York State's Assisted Living Program covers the cost of services in licensed assisted living residences throughout the state for individuals who are medically qualified for nursing home care.
 Though not without controversy, the program is generally considered a win-win as residents prefer the increased social and recreation activities offered in assisted living and the state saves money as the cost is significantly less expensive than nursing home care.

-The program is open to non-Medicaid eligible persons, the vast majority of participants, approaching 90%, are on Medicaid.
+While the program is open to non-Medicaid eligible persons, the vast majority of participants—approaching 90%—are on Medicaid.
 Each assisted living residence that participates in the ALP is certified initially and periodically by the New York State Department of Health.

-Applicants must be medically eligible for nursing home care, however their functional ability cannot be so limited that they require nursing home care around the clock.
+Applicants must be medically eligible for nursing home care.
+However, their functional ability cannot be so limiting that they require nursing home care around the clock.
 In addition, they must have a degree of self-mobility that will enable them to function in an assisted living environment.
 Each applicant is assessed by medical professionals to determine need as well as by the specific assisted living residence to which they are seeking entrance to ensure social compatibility.

 While Medicaid eligibility is not a requirement for this program, the overwhelming majority of participants receive Medicaid assistance.
-As such, follows is a review of New York's Medicaid eligibility requirements for seniors in 2014.
+Below we present the New York state Medicaid entrance requirements for seniors in 2015.

 Asset Limits - Medicaid does not include the value of the applicant's home, primary vehicle and certain other personal effects when calculating assets.
 These are called Exempt Assets.
-The value of the applicant's Non Exempt Assets in 2014 cannot exceed $14,550 for a single applicant and $21,550 for couples.
-Persons over the asset limit may qualify by working with Medicaid professionals to convert some Non Exempt Assets to Exempt Assets.
+The value of the applicant's Non Exempt Assets in 2015 cannot exceed $14,850 for a single applicant and $21,750 for couples.
+Persons over the asset limit may qualify by working with a professional Medicaid advisor to convert some Non Exempt Assets to Exempt Assets.
 Learn more about this option.

 The Assisted Living Program is available throughout New York City and State.
 It allows for a maximum of 4200 concurrent participants.
 It is estimated that the 4200 "beds" are distributed at between 80 - 100 different residences in 38 counties.
+Further, public officials have stated their commitment to adding 6000 new available slots in this program.
 A complete list is available here.
 The program's official page is here.

 The application process is specific to one's current situation.
 Individuals on Medicaid can contact participating ALP residences in their preferred geographic area to determine if a position is available.
 Persons hoping to qualify for Medicaid should contact their local Medicaid office or their local Area Agency on Aging.